 Prepare the vacuum system for deposition.
 The diffusion pump will be preheated in advance of the lab to allow degassing of the fluid and ensure proper operation of the pump.
 If required, clean six substrates (these substrates have never been touched by human hands so a simple wipe with methanol should suffice if required at all).

-Load the substrates into the round holders ensuring two are adjacent to the monitor crystal and several others are located at various distances from the dielectric source filament, in a line from the cryolite filament.
-At least SIX substrates must be loaded and used for analysis.
+Load the substrates into the round holders ensuring four are adjacent to the monitor crystal and several others are located at various distances from the dielectric source filament, in a line from the cryolite filament.
+Eight substrates must be loaded and used for analysis.

 Ensure the crystal oscillator is running and in-range by checking the XTAL indicator on the Inficon XTM.
 Press the TC/CHK button on the Inficon to see how much life has elapsed on the crystal.
 Load two filaments with aluminum: one primary and one backup in the event of failure.
 Two aluminum layers of under 300 Angstroms each are required so large amounts are not required.
-Load another filament with sodium hexafluoroaluminate powder.
+Ask the professor to load another filament with sodium hexafluoroaluminate powder.
 This material is toxic (see the MSDS safety sheet via the link on this page)!
-Put a clean-room rag under the filament and press the powder gently into the filament to load it.
+The procedure is to put a clean-room rag under the filament and press the powder gently into the filament to load it.
 The entire filament must be full of powder to ensure a decent supply is available.
-Dispose of the rag and change your gloves immediately.
-Finally, if magnesium fluoride (MgF2) is to be used as an overcoat (the configuration varies year-to-year) to prevent oxidation of the filter layers then this source must also be loaded.
+The rag and gloves must be changed immediately to avoid contamination of anything else.

 After each layer of material is deposited note the final layer thickness which was ACTUALLY deposited (It is quite likely that the actual deposit will vary somewhat from the design target).
 The actual thickness of the cryolite layer, as read from the monitor during deposition, becomes "Tx" in the calcualtions required (see below).
 After all layers are deposited bring the chamber back to atmosphere, note the locations of each substrate as each is removed, and remove the substrates.

 Quantitative analysis requires the use of a spectrophotometer.
-Using the Lambda-3B spectrophotometer in the spectroscopy lab (V14A) determine the center frequency of each filter.
-Follow the Instructions given in the SOP to scan the transmission curve of each filter.
+Using the Lambda-3B spectrophotometer in the spectroscopy lab (V114A) determine the center frequency of each filter.
+Follow the procedure from your previous lab (hopefully you took notes) since you are on your own here (!).
+Scan the transmission curve of each filter.
 Install a glass blank in the reference beam (you should know why this is required).
 For each filter, capture the spectrum data and include a transmission plot (generated using ExcelTM of each filter in your lab report.
-Be sure to scan the entire range from 350 to 900nm for each filter and record the wavelength of maximum transmission and the percentage transmission at that specific wavelength for each filter.
+Be sure to scan the entire range from 350 to 900nm for each filter.

 As an alternative to the Lambda-3B, the GeneSys-20 spectrophotometer can also be used to determine the transmission of the filters.
 Custom software allows scanning of the background (with a glass blank installed) then successive scanning of filters.
 Each scan takes approximately eight minutes to complete.
-Instructions will be provided in the lab if use of the spectrophotometer is necessary.
+Again, refer to your earlier lab for the correct procedure.

 You may well obtain multiple peaks in the spectrum scanned - is this expected based on the discussions in class (see the transmission spectrum of original design)?

-It is the responsibility of students in the group to analyze the filters in V14A outside of your regular lab time.
+It is the responsibility of students in the group to analyze the filters in V114A outside of your regular lab time if necessary.
 Time is available during any of the professor's office hours as well as during other lab sections (i.e. while a different group is in the cleanroom, you may utilize V14A for analysis).
 Failure to complete spectroscopic analysis on your own time is not an excuse for failure to complete the lab.

 Remember that each filter is an interferometer and so an integral number of "half wavelengths" must fit into the cavity.
 It is possible, with filters far from the monitor, that the deposit will be so thin the center wavelength is pushed into the UV portion of the spectrum and so will not be observed however the broader "half wavelength" peak will appear ... you can see this for yourself by using the interactor on FilmStar to make the central layer thin (try half the initial thickness).
 Watch as the "design" peak (full wavelength) moves into the UV beyond recordable range.
 You must logic this one out based on position in the chamber (as demonstrated in the lecture).